 - 1 cup brown lentils (dry, rinsed in running water)

-- 1 chipotle chili (with 1 tablespoon of the adobo sauce.
+- 1 chipotle chili in adobo sauce (with 1 tablespoon of the adobo sauce.
 Use more or less based on your heat preference)

 - 1 teaspoon paprika